 Iodine, a finite resource

 Just a final thought, and an appeal to you who take very high doses of iodine.
 As you saw over, iodine is a very limited resource.
 As well as being the foundation for life.
 Is it ok to use so much more than your share of this element?

 I don’t think these super high doses are healthy either.
 I think it’s a very big strain on the kidneys.
 Stephanie Buist also speaks out against them.
 But my main concern is the depletion of our iodine resources.
 They are already low.
 So I hope you will consider that.
 Are these mega doses necessary?
 I think not.
 I see people using over 50 mg a day, some people as much as 400 mg.
 I don’t think it has a function.
 Try, and see, if you cannot do with less.
-Other beings should be able to live on the planet also in the future.
-Though I guess, human beings are not very concerned with that.
+We, and other beings, should be able to live on the planet also in the future.

 - J. Wolff & J.I.
 Chaikoff.
 Plasma inorganic iodide as a homeostatic regulator of thyroid function. https://doi.org/10.1016/S0021-9258(19)52781-8. https://www.jbc.org/article/S0021-9258(19)52781-8/fulltext